Perforation vs Die Cutting: Key Differences, Uses and OEM Process Tips

 Conclusion

-Perforation and die cutting are related, but they are different processes.
-Die cutting creates a finished shape.
-Perforation creates a controlled tear line, fold line, vent pattern, or separation point.
+Perforation and die cutting are related converting processes, but they are used for different purposes.
+Die cutting creates a finished shape, while perforation creates controlled tear lines, fold lines, vent holes or separation points.

 Need Custom Solutions?